The wrapped Fukaya category for semi-toric SYZ fibrations: Geometric Setup

 \end{proof} \begin{rem} Observe that the local normal form is not unique.
 However \cite{Ngoc03}, its germ is determined up to a sign change, a map on the base which is tangent to the identity at the origin, i.e, it differs from the identity by map with derivatives at the origin vanishing to all orders, and a Hamiltonian isotopy flowing in the fibers. \end{rem}

-\begin{tm} For any simple semi-toric SYZ fibration $M$ there is a unique TCY $X_M$ up to equivariant symplectomorphism such that $f_\mu(\Delta_M)$ is the toric diagram of $X_M$.
+\begin{tm} For any simple semi-toric SYZ fibration $M$ there is a unique toric Calabi-Yau threefold $X_M$ up to equivariant symplectomorphism such that $f_\mu(\Delta_M)$ is the toric diagram of $X_M$.
 Moreover, there exists a map $\psi$ embedding a neighborhood of $Crit(\Ll_M)$ into a neighborhood of $Crit(\Ll_{X_M})$ locally intertwining $\Ll_M$ and $\Ll_{X_M}$. \end{tm} \begin{proof} The first half is a standard construction in toric geometry.
 The second half is an immediate consequence of Theorem \ref{tmLocForm}. \end{proof}